the-MK-Hub/the-MK-Hub/README.md

 ## 👋 About Me

-Hi, I'm **Manoj kumar**, an aspiring **Data Analyst** passionate about transforming raw data into meaningful insights and interactive dashboards that support smart decision-making.
+hola, This is **Manoj kumar**, an aspiring **Data Analyst** passionate about transforming raw data into meaningful insights and interactive dashboards that support smart decision-making.

 ---